Medication Assisted Treatment (MAT): Compassionate, scientifically proven care.

 It’s time to get better.
 This is how.

-PLEASE NOTE: This is not a complete list of MAT and OUD clinics, just those who contracted with the State of Iowa.
+PLEASE NOTE: This is not a complete list of MAT and OUD clinics.
 There are many other certified treatment and prevention clinics throughout Iowa.
 Explore other options at yourlifeiowa.org/facility-locator.
 Please check this map periodically for updates and additions.

 Service Area